amazon-ion/ion-python/README.md

 This repository contains a [git submodule](https://git-scm.com/docs/git-submodule) called `ion-tests`, which holds test data used by `ion-python`'s unit tests.

-The easiest way to clone the `ion-python` repository and initialize its `ion-tests` submodule is to run the following command.
+The easiest way to clone the `ironpython's` repository and initialize its `ion-tests` submodule is to run the following command.

 ```